-Matson has determined the significant environmental aspects and impacts of our business.
-Related objectives and targets are established annually for our vessel operations and each objectives and targets.
-The status of meeting established targets is published in our SQE Bulletin which is produced quarterly for all Matson employees.
-The other major components of the Matson SQE program are regular, periodic audits and a corrective action system that promotes continuous improvement.
+We have determined the significant environmental aspects and impacts of Matson’s business.
+Related objectives and targets are established annually for our vessel operations.
+Performance is tracked against targets and published in our SQE Bulletin distributed quarterly for all Matson employees.
+The other major components of the Matson SQE program are regular audits and a corrective action system that promotes continuous improvement.